SushantP199/MachineLearningAndDataScience/README.md

 # MachineLearning-and-DataScience
-Data science projects based on supervised and unsupervised machine learning algorithms.
+Machine Learning and Data Science exerices and some projects.